fbrowther/API-Challenge/README.md

 Employing google maps (gmaps), a heatmap that displays the humidity data for every city generated from WeatherPy was created.

-WeatherPy DataFrame was narrowed to find an ideal weather condition such as (i) City temperature between 70 and 80 degrees F.
+WeatherPy DataFrame was narrowed down to find an ideal weather condition such as (i) City temperature between 70 and 80 degrees F.
 (ii) Wind speed less than 10 mph.
 (iii) Zero cloudiness.